dmidlo/histdata.com-tools/README.md

 wheel plus bundled Temporal sidecar wheels for Linux x86_64, Linux arm64, macOS Intel, macOS arm64, and Windows x86_64.
-The release workflow downloads Temporal CLI `1.7.2` from the pinned upstream release, verifies SHA-256 checksums before bundling, inspects every wheel with the sidecar manifest checker, smoke-installs each platform wheel on a matching GitHub-hosted runner, and attaches artifact provenance before upload or publish.
+The release workflow downloads Temporal CLI `1.7.2` from the pinned upstream release, verifies SHA-256 checksums before bundling, embeds local `temporal-cli-provenance.json` plus Temporal CLI notice/license resources in bundled platform wheels, inspects every wheel with the sidecar manifest checker, smoke-installs each platform wheel on a matching GitHub-hosted runner, and attaches artifact provenance before upload or publish.

 Use `release_target=build-only` for dry runs, `release_target=testpypi` for the first publish rehearsal, and `release_target=pypi` only after setting